justawalsh/domo-automation-app/README.md

 D.	Change parameter name to "Done"
 E.	Click checkmark at right of parameter name to save.
 Step 4:
-Click "Save" drop down arrow at top right of browser and select "Save and Deploy" option to save Code Engine function Step 5:
+Click "Save" drop down arrow at top right of browser and select "Save and Deploy" option to save Code Engine function (if error, refresh browser and then save) *updated 3/24/2025
+Step 5:
 Repeat steps 1 through 4 in this section to create additional Code Engine packages to perform additional automation tasks.
 	(You are able to combine all the code engine functions into a single package.
 For the purposes of this exercise, each function package has been separated.)